thoughtspot/thoughtspot.github.io/_data-connect/making-changes/delete-a-connection.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 A connection is not tied to a task, and can therefore be called in multiple data sources.
 So in order to delete a connection, you must first delete all of the sources and tasks that use that connection.
-Once the connection is not used in any data source, you will be able to delete it.
+When the connection is not used in any data source, you can delete it.

 To delete a connection: